Integrating Man and Machine: A Fresh Approach for Modern Grocery Warehouses

 Evolution in Efficient Grocery DC Automation

-To run like a well-oiled machine, you need machines, so it’s no surprise that grocery DCs have recently increased their investments in automation to assist with food quality control, compliance, and specialised needs such as facilitates product flow through temperature-controlled environments.
+To run like a well-oiled machine, you need machines, so it’s no surprise that grocery DCs have recently increased their investments in automation to assist with food quality control, compliance, and specialized needs such as facilitates product flow through temperature-controlled environments.
 However, grocery DCs can face limitations when multiple types of automation are used and mixed together.
 Sortation equipment, ASRS, conveyors, and robotics can conflict with each other—and with warehouse employees.

 The result?
 Wasted technology investments, inefficient use of labour, and increased time to market for your fresh goods.
 Inefficient use of automation also hurts grocery DCs as they are challenged more than ever to ship a broader array of products to fulfil customer demands across in-store and online grocery orders.